australiangreens/auth0-drupal/README.md

-Drupal 8/9 Module for Auth0
+Drupal 8 Module for Auth0
 ====

-## NOTICE

-The Auth0 Community is in the process of deprecating this library, and the repository will no longer be available on Github after the end-of-life date of **March 8, 2022**.
-Please make plans to find a suitable replacement or remove this library from any active projects before the end-of-life date.
-Please reach out in the supporting [Auth0 Community topic](https://community.auth0.com/t/community-repo-deprecation-auth0-drupal/69328) if you have any questions or concerns.

-### Alternative Solution
-An alternative solution could possibly be Drupal as it now can support OIDC via a Drupal Module.
-This will likely change the user experience if you are currently leveraging auth0-drupal in your project but does give another option to explore.
-Find out more at [Drupal OpenID Connect / OAuth client](https://www.drupal.org/project/openid_connect).

-## Drupal 8/9 Details
-This plugin replaces standard Drupal 8/9 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.
+This plugin replaces standard Drupal 8 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.

-Drupal 9 compatibility exists only in the Australian Greens fork of the module, and only on tagged releases numbered `9.x-3.x.x`.

 Drupal 7 is supported only on v1.
 If you want to contribute to the codebase, please push your PRs against the `1.x.x` branch.
 Note that this branch is not regularly maintained.